Table of Contents

 If you have more time, you can also go to the island of Levanzo.
 To go there, you have 2 choices:

-– Take the ferry from Trapani, about 25 minutes for about 20 euros round trip per person.
+– Take the ferry from Trapani, which takes about 25 minutes for about 20 euros for a round trip per person.

-If you want to stay there, there are only 2 hotels.
-Most of the time you can just make a day trip from Favignana.
+There are only 2 hotels there if you want to stay.
+Most of the time, you can just make a day trip from Favignana.
 Take advantage of this small and quiet island to relax and rest.
-No car noise to pollute, there are simply no roads in Levanzo.
+There is no car noise to pollute; there are simply no roads in Levanzo.

 Marittimo island